-Q702 of ANYWHERE POWDER is a powder material with optical function, transparency and ultra-fine, can be used in coatings, inks, adhesives, silicone rubber, plastics, toothpaste and papermaking.
-Features include high transparency, good toughness, ultra-fine and uniform particle size distribution, etc. It can improve the transparency, tear resistance, adhesion, weather resistance and corrosion resistance of the material.
+Q702 of ANYWHERE POWDER is a powder material with optical function, transparency and ultra-fine, can be used in coating, ink, adhesive, silicone rubber, plastic, toothpaste and papermaking.
+Features include high transparency, good toughness, ultra-fine and even particle size, etc. It can improve the transparency, tear resistance, adhesion, weather resistance and corrosion resistance of the material.
 Compared with other products of the same type, it has lower price and higher filling volume.

 Notice: RoHS standards met of European Union and SONY-GP standards met.

 - Ultra-fine, High transparency, Light-absorbing, Color pure;

 - Narrow particle size range, No huge particle, Good anti-sinking, Low oil absorption;

 - Eco-friendly, No heavy metal, RoHS standards met;